liubai01/Numpy-based-Naive-Bayes/README.md

 ### Summary

 Any suggestion or advice is welcome.
-A Jupyternote book will be on-line recently(in Chinese).
+A Jupyter notebook will be on-line recently(in Chinese).